 The plans break down into four plans with levels of health and dental benefits.
 Another four others offer dental coverage only.

 Besides dental coverage, the Association plan increases your level of coverage for prescription medications, vision care, and eyeglasses.
-It also provides accidental death (AD&D), travel, and hospital coverage.
+It also provides accidental death and dismemberment (AD&D), travel, and hospital coverage.

 Businesses may offer these plans to employees.
 You may also buy a plan as an individual to supplement existing health coverage.
 This is helpful for the self-employed.